neeerp/runelite-random-screenshot/README.md

 # Random Screenshot
 A RuneLite plugin that takes random screenshots as you go about your adventures.

+You can find your randomly taken screenshots under the `Random Screenshots` folder in your RuneLite Screenshots folder.

 Feel free to suggest improvements/features on this repository's issues page, or submit a pull request!

 ## Configuration